Skip to main content

 The method returns the command data.

-async publishPartialUpdate( input: CommandPartialInputModel, options: ICommandOptions): Promise<CommandModel | null> deprecated
+async publishPartialUpdate( input: CommandPartialInputModel, options: ICommandOptions): Promise<CommandModel | null> removed

 This method allows you to create new command data based on the previous command.